jiegec/ct-ng-loongarch64/README.md

 2. Clone this repository
 3. Run `submodules.sh`: clone submodules from TUNA mirrors and then fetch from loongson repo
 4. Run `patch.sh`: apply patches for crosstool-ng bug: [crosstool-ng issue #1564](https://github.com/crosstool-ng/crosstool-ng/issues/1564)
-4. Run `ct-ng build`: about 11 minutes in a decent server
+5. Run `ct-ng build`: about 11 minutes in a decent server
-5. Find your loongarch64 toolchain at `~/x-tools/loongarch64-unknown-linux/gnu`
+6. Find your loongarch64 toolchain at `~/x-tools/loongarch64-unknown-linux-gnu`: about 360MB in size